Boston Scientific (BSX) Surpasses Market Returns: Some Facts Worth Knowing

-The medical device manufacturer's stock has dropped by 3.06% in the past month, falling short of the Medical sector's loss of 0.85% and the S&P 500's gain of 0.5%.
+The medical device manufacturer's shares have seen an increase of 0.08% over the last month, not keeping up with the Medical sector's gain of 3.5% and the S&P 500's gain of 5.95%.

-Analysts and investors alike will be keeping a close eye on the performance of Boston Scientific in its upcoming earnings disclosure.
-The company is expected to report EPS of $0.72, up 16.13% from the prior-year quarter.
-In the meantime, our current consensus estimate forecasts the revenue to be $4.89 billion, indicating a 18.69% growth compared to the corresponding quarter of the prior year.
+The upcoming earnings release of Boston Scientific will be of great interest to investors.
+The company's earnings per share (EPS) are projected to be $0.72, reflecting a 16.13% increase from the same quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.89 billion, up 18.69% from the prior-year quarter.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $2.91 per share and a revenue of $19.5 billion, representing changes of +15.94% and +16.42%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.91 per share and a revenue of $19.5 billion, indicating changes of +15.94% and +16.42%, respectively, from the former year.

-Any recent changes to analyst estimates for Boston Scientific should also be noted by investors.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.
+Investors might also notice recent changes to analyst estimates for Boston Scientific.
+These revisions help to show the ever-changing nature of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.05% upward.
-Right now, Boston Scientific possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.05% increase.
+Boston Scientific is currently a Zacks Rank #2 (Buy).

-Investors should also note Boston Scientific's current valuation metrics, including its Forward P/E ratio of 34.75.
-This signifies a premium in comparison to the average Forward P/E of 18.05 for its industry.
+Digging into valuation, Boston Scientific currently has a Forward P/E ratio of 35.88.
+This expresses a premium compared to the average Forward P/E of 19.1 of its industry.

-It is also worth noting that BSX currently has a PEG ratio of 2.62.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-As of the close of trade yesterday, the Medical - Products industry held an average PEG ratio of 2.24.
+It is also worth noting that BSX currently has a PEG ratio of 2.7.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The Medical - Products was holding an average PEG ratio of 2.25 at yesterday's closing price.

 The Medical - Products industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 164, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 164, putting it in the bottom 34% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report